The Dead Prince and the Talking Doll: Tale type

-The tale is classified in the international Aarne-Thompson-Uther Index as tale type AaTh 437, "The Supplanted Bride (The Needle Prince)": the heroine is prophecized to marry a dead man, enters a castle and finds a prince on a slab as if he is dead.
+The tale is classified in the international Aarne-Thompson-Uther Index as tale type AaTh 437, "The Supplanted Bride (The Needle Prince)": the heroine is prophesied to marry a dead man, enters a castle and finds a prince on a slab as if he is dead.
 Alternatively, the heroine must remove the pins from his sleeping body, or hold a long vigil on him for forty days; the heroine tires on the second-to-last day and hires a servant to cover for her, who supplants her as the prince's saviour; next, the prince goes to the market and brings back three objects on the heroine's request, to which the heroine reveals the servant's deceit and through which the prince learns the whole truth.

 Similarly, Kannada scholarship abstracted a similar tale type from Karnataka, also indexed as 437 ("೪೩೭", in the original): a princess is prophecised to marry a dead man and finds his corpse inside a palace; she is locked in and holds a vigil for him for a certain period, until a potter girl, who has joined the heroine, tricks the revived dead man into thinking she is his saviour; the heroine is made to be the potter girl's maidservant, until she tells her story to a talking doll or to parrots; the revived dead man learns of the princess's tale and punishes the potter girl.

 The tale type is also closely related to AaTh 425G, "False Bride Takes Heroine’s Place".
 However, the last major revision of the International Folktale Classification Index, published in 2004 by German folklorist Hans-Jörg Uther, subsumed tale type AaTh 437 as new type ATU 894, "The Ogre Schoolmaster and the Stone of Pity".

 Combinations

-Ramanujan states that the story is combined in India with a local version of the King Lear judgment, indexed as type AT 923B, "The Princess Who Was Responsible for Her Own Fortune".
+Ramanujan states that the story is combined in India with a local version of the King Lear judgment, indexed as type AT 923B (after 2004, ATU 923B), "The Princess Who Was Responsible for Her Own Fortune".
 In the same vein, according to Enzyklopädie des Märchens, type 437 may borrow as a starting episode sequences from other types, such as from ATU 923, "Love Like Salt".